 For those folks who celebrate the Christmas holiday, tree related symbols abound – from the traditional Christmas tree and mistletoe to frankincense and myrrh.
 In the bible, these aromatics were gifts given to Mary and her new son, Jesus, by the Magi.
 But what is frankincense and what is myrrh?

 Frankincense and myrrh are the aromatic resins, or dried sap, derived from trees.
 Frankincense trees are of the genus Boswellia, and Myrrh trees from the genus Commiphora, both of which are common to Somalia and Ethiopia.
 Both today and in the past, frankincense and myrrh are used as incense.

-Myrrh trees are smaller, 5- to15-foot tall trees about one foot across, and referred to as the dindin tree.
+Myrrh trees are smaller, 5- to 15-foot tall (1.5 to 4.5 m.) and about one foot (30 cm.) across, and referred to as the dindin tree.
 Myrrh trees have an appearance akin to a short, flat-topped hawthorn tree with gnarled branches.
 These scrubby, solitary trees grow among the rocks and sands of the desert.
 The only time they begin to attain any sort of lushness is in the spring when their green flowers appear just before the leaves sprout.

 Frankincense and Myrrh Info

 Long ago, frankincense and myrrh were exotic, priceless gifts given to kings of Palestine, Egypt, Greece, Crete, Phoenicia, Rome, Babylon and Syria to pay tribute to them and their kingdoms.
 At that time, there was great secrecy surrounding the acquisition of frankincense and myrrh, purposefully kept a mystery to further drive up the price of these precious substances.